Fire Alarm Maintenance

 The reason is straightforward.
 A fire alarm is only useful if it works on the day you need it.
 Dusty detectors, tired batteries, damaged call points, disabled devices, missed faults, poor sounder coverage, and signalling problems can all leave a system looking normal from the outside while quietly becoming unreliable.

 For non-domestic premises, the recognised standard is BS 5839-1, the code of practice for fire detection and fire alarm systems in commercial buildings.
-The Fire Industry Association's guide to the 2025 revision confirms that the period between successive inspection and servicing visits should not exceed six months.
+The Fire Industry Association says the period between successive inspection and servicing visits should not exceed six months.
 If that recommendation is not followed, the system should be treated as no longer compliant with that part of BS 5839.

 The 2025 update also reflects normal industry practice around planned visits.
 In plain terms, a competent fire alarm company should service the system on a roughly six-monthly cycle, not leave it drifting for most of the year and then try to catch up with paperwork.